 2. Women initiate the majority of divorces

-3. Grey divorce is on the rise
+3. Gray divorce on the rise

-4. Income, kids, and education are linked can affect the likelihood of divorce
+4. Income, kids, and education affect divorce

 Some of the factors include:

-- having a college education,
+- Having a college education,

-- an annual income that exceeds $50,000,
+- An annual income that exceeds $50,000,

-- having a child after tying the knot
+- Having a child after tying the knot,

 5. Divorce rates fluctuate by region